rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth. ^0114

-( John bore witness about him, and cried out, This was he of whom I said, He who comes after me ranks before me, because he was before me. ) ^0115
+(John bore witness about him, and cried out, This was he of whom I said, 'He who comes after me ranks before me, because he was before me.') ^0115

-For from his fullness we have all received, grace upon grace. ^0116
+And from his fullness we have all received, grace upon grace. ^0116

 For the law was given through Moses; grace and truth came through Jesus Christ. ^0117

-No one has ever seen God; the only God, who is at the Father’s side, he has made him known. ^0118
+No one has ever seen God; the only God, who is at the Father's side, he has made him known. ^0118

 And this is the testimony of John, when the Jews sent priests and Levites from Jerusalem to ask him, Who are you? ^0119

 He confessed, and did not deny, but confessed, I am not the Christ. ^0120

 And they asked him, What then?
 Are you Elijah?
-He said, I am not.
-Are you the Prophet?
+He said, I am not.Are you the Prophet?
 And he answered, No. ^0121

 So they said to him, Who are you?
 We need to give an answer to those who sent us.
 What do you say about yourself? ^0122

-He said, I am the voice of one crying out in the wilderness, Make straight the way of the Lord, as the prophet Isaiah said. ^0123
+He said, I am the voice of one crying out in the wilderness, 'Make straight the way of the Lord,' as the prophet Isaiah said. ^0123

-( Now they had been sent from the Pharisees .) ^0124
+(Now they had been sent from the Pharisees.) ^0124

 They asked him, Then why are you baptizing, if you are neither the Christ, nor Elijah, nor the Prophet? ^0125